-There are all kinds of illnesses that can impact upon our dogs.
+Our dogs are susceptible to all kinds of illnesses and health issues.
 In addition to the usual conditions that keep pooch parents up at night – cancer, diabetes, Cushing’s disease, the list goes on – there is another concern to add to the list in the form of kennel cough.

 Table of Contents:

 - Can Cats Get Kennel Cough?

 - Will Kennel Cough Go Away by Itself?